-- 18. PHOTOS TAKEN: Indicate if photos were taken of this animal by using the Yes/ No Codes.
-For all animals with "Yes," there should be an accompanying Photo Log Form.
-Photos must be taken of all incidental takes.
-If photos were NOT taken, an explanation must be provided in comments.
-Cameras should be at hand at all times during all watches. - 19.
+- 18. PHOTOS TAKEN: Indicate whether photos were taken of this animal by using the Yes/ No Codes.
+For those animals with "Yes," there should be an accompanying Photo Log Form: - 19.
 SAMPLES TAKEN: Indicate whether samples (including retained whole) or measurements (which are considered samples) were collected from this animal.
 Photos are not considered samples.
-For those animals that had samples taken "Yes," is indicated in this field and there should be an accompanying Biological Sample Form. - 20.
-COMMENTS: Record any additional information regarding the incidental take(s).
+For those animals with "Yes," there should be an accompanying Biological Sample Form. - 20.
+COMMENTS: Record any additional information regarding the marine mammal incidental take(s) as pertains to the take form.
 Reference each comment with its corresponding Incidental Take ID # and tag number.
-Do not record sampling information on this form.
-For each animal the observer must record (i.e., sketch and/or describe): - All key characteristics used to identify this animal to species. - Identifying characteristics: condition, marks, scars, gear on the animal, injuries, etc. - Presence of foam or other excretions, including blood, coming from blowhole, mouth, eyes, mammary glands, genital slit, or obvious injury. - The color of the eyes. - If the animal fell or was released from the gear, the observer should describe in detail at what point it fell/ or was released, how the animal was entangled and became untangled, and if the animal sank, floated, and/or drifted away.
+Do not record sampling information on the take form.
+For each animal the observer must record (i.e., sketch and/or describe):

+\square Identifying characteristics: condition, marks, scars, gear on the animal, injuries, etc.

+□ Presence of foam or other excretions, including blood, coming from blowhole, mouth, eyes, mammary glands, genital slit, or obvious injury.

+\Box The color of the eyes.

+\Box If the animal fell or released from the gear, the observer should describe in detail at what point it fell/released, how the animal was entangled and became untangled, and if the animal sank, floated, and/or drifted away.
 If it swam away, describe swimming strength as strong or weak.
 Did the animal seem lopsided or misshapen?
 Did it swim in circles or directly away?
 Did it hesitate or seem disoriented?
-Did it sink? - If any fishing gear remains on the animal upon release, describe: type and amount of gear including material, color, or width of buoys, lines, netting, hooks, or other; the number of wraps as well as tightness of any wrap(s) around any part of the animal; location of gear on animal.
-TAKE PHOTOS! - Use the Injury matrix to inform any additional thoughts or descriptions of this incident.
+Did it sink?

+- □ If any fishing gear remains on the animal upon release, describe: type and amount of gear bouys, lines, netting, hooks, or other; tightness of any wrap around any part of the animal; location of gear on animal. - □ Use the Injury matrix to inform any additional thoughts or descriptions of this incident.